-Applications are invited for the ninth BALEAP Masters Dissertation Award.
+Applications are invited for the tenth BALEAP Masters Dissertation Award.
 The award aims to showcase and encourage Masters dissertations which make a significant contribution to the field of EAP.
 The dissertations can involve primary research or be literature-based pieces of work.

 Previous winners are listed below.